Use your own identity provider with Amazon Athena

 Starting in Tableau 2023.2, you can use OAuth 2.0/OIDC to federate identity from an external identity provider to Amazon Athena.

 Depending on the identity provider, there are different steps needed to configure the integration.
 Tableau only provides detailed instructions for how to configure Tableau products.
+For instructions on how to configure your identity provider (such as Okta), refer to that product’s help and tutorials.
 This document provides a high-level overview of the configuration process.

 Note:Steps and links that are outside of Tableau and Salesforce content, may not be updated or accurate.